U.S. May ISM manufacturing index rose to 56.1, better than expected | Anue Juheng – US Stocks

 Among them, the inventory index rose to 55.9, significantly higher than the previous value of 51.6, an 11-month high, mainly because purchasing managers ensured that the company still has enough finished products on hand despite the challenging logistics environment.

-At the same time, the client inventory index fell to 32.7 from the previous value of 37.1, the fastest decline in three months, explaining the impact of the increase in the new orders index and alleviating the market’s concerns about retailers’ overstocking of inventory.
+At the same time, the client inventory index fell to 32.7 from the previous value of 37.1, the fastest decline in three months, explaining the impact of the increase in the new orders index and alleviating the market’s concerns regarding retailers’ overstocking of inventory.

 Notably, the price index fell to 82.2 from 84.6 in April, supporting the view that inflation may have peaked, but remains at an all-time high.

-U.S. manufacturing remains in a demand-driven, supply-chain-constrained environment, said Timothy Fiore, chair of the ISM Manufacturing Business Survey Committee, adding that the market remains very optimistic about demand, with positive comments on growth in the majority.
+U.S. manufacturing remains in a demand-driven, supply-chain-constrained environment, said Timothy Fiore, chair of the ISM Manufacturing Business Survey Committee, adding that the market remains very optimistic regarding demand, with positive comments on growth in the majority.

 The report also noted that capacity constraints in terms of labor, shipping delays and materials continued.
-The ISM employment index dipped below 50 points into contraction territory for the first time since November 2020, in what could be a potential red flag that companies will slow hiring, while the supplier deliveries index also retreated.
+The ISM employment index dipped below 50 points into contraction territory for the first time since November 2020, in what might be a potential red flag that companies will slow hiring, while the supplier deliveries index also retreated.

 However, another April JOLTs job opening reported on the same day was at 11.4 million, in line with market expectations and down from a revised prior figure of 11.855 million.